Layr-Labs/eigenda/api/docs/README.md

-This folder contains the API documentation for the gRPC services included in the EigenDA platform.
-Each markdown file contains the protobuf definitions for each respective service including:
+This directory contains documentation for protobufs in the `api/proto/` directory.
+The documentation is in several formats, depending on the needs of the reader.

-- Churner: a hosted service responsible for maintaining the active set of Operators in the EigenDA network based on their delegated TVL.
+- [eigenda-protos.hml](./eigenda-protos.html): An HTML file containing the documentation for all the protobufs in the `api/proto/` directory.
-- Disperser: the hosted service and primary point of interaction for Rollup users.
+- [eigenda-protos.md](./eigenda-protos.md): A markdown file containing the documentation for all the protobufs in the `api/proto/` directory.
-- Node: individual EigenDA nodes run on the network by EigenLayer Operators.
+- PROTO-NAME.html: An HTML file containing the documentation for a specific protobuf in the `api/proto/` directory.
-- Retriever: a service that users can run on their own infrastructure, which exposes a gRPC endpoint for retrieval of blobs from EigenDA nodes.
+- PROTO-NAME.md: A markdown file containing the documentation for a specific protobuf in the `api/proto/` directory.